Sackler Wing: History

-Other element of the ampliation was The Michael C. Rockefeller Wing, with the Andre Meyer Galleries above, which was added to the south.
+Another element of the extension was The Michael C. Rockefeller Wing, with the Andre Meyer Galleries above, which was added to the south.
 The adjacent corners were completed by the respective additions of the new American Wing and the Wallace Galleries for Twentieth Century Art.

 When Kevin Roche died in 2019, The Sackler Wing was praised as one of his most notable achievements.
 Roche was a recipient of the Pritzker Architecture Prize, and it is customary that the presentation ceremonies of this prize pay homage to works done by previous laureates of the prize; following this tradition, the ceremony for laureate Ieoh Ming Pei in 1983 took place in the Sackler Wing.

 The Sackler Wing hosted, until the name was dropped in 2021, several galleries also named after the Sackler family: The Sackler Wing Galleries (galleries 223–232), The Temple of Dendur in The Sackler Wing (Gallery 131) and The Sackler Gallery for Egyptian Art (Gallery 130).

 In March 2018, the artist Nan Goldin and around 100 fellow activists of the PAIN group, threw pill bottles into the moat that is in the Wing, to protest sponsorship by the family that owned Purdue Pharma, producer and marketer of the opioid Oxycontin, associated to the opioid epidemic.
-PAIN's campaign, which continued in other art institutions asscoiated to the Sackler name, was finally successful: The Met announced in May 2019, that it would reject further contributions from the Sacklers; and in 2021, finally, the name was also dropped in a decision mutually agreed among the Museum and the descendants of Mortimer Sackler and Raymond Sacklerref.
-No substitute name for the wing has been proposed, apparently.
+PAIN's campaign, which continued in other art institutions associated to the Sackler name, was finally successful: The Met announced in May 2019, that it would reject further contributions from the Sacklers; and in 2021, finally, the name was also dropped in a decision mutually agreed among the Museum and the descendants of Mortimer Sackler and Raymond Sackler.
+No substitute name for the wing has been proposed.